nilearn/nilearn/doc/extracting_data.rst

 Resampling
 ..........

-:class:`NiftiMasker` offers two ways to resample images:
+:class:`NiftiMasker` makes it possible to resample images.

-  * *target_affine*: resample (resize, rotate...) images by providing a new affine
-  * *target_shape*: resize images by directly providing a new shape
+       The resampling procedure takes as input the *target_affine* to resample (resize, rotate...) images in order to match the spatial configuration defined by the new affine.
+Additionally, a *target_shape* can be used to resize images (i.e. croping or padding with zeros) to match an expected shape.

 Resampling can be used for example to reduce processing time by lowering image resolution.
+Certain image viewers also require images to be resampled in order to allow image fusion.

 Smoothing